tkidman/rally-round/readme.md

 * In progress standings ✓
 * Link to results from standings ✓
 * Overall results from standings ✓
+* Fix emojis in driver names in HTML ✓
+* Deploy website via code
 * Show division in overall driver standings
-* Fix emojis in driver names in HTML
 * Recalculate diffs in overall and show in overall results
 * Move manual result config to initialState.js
 * Define required car per event